J1blCblu/LockOnTarget/README.md

 The system consist of 2 components which can be extendent and customized in different ways via C++/BP.

 ### **LockOnTargetComponent**
-LockOnTargetComponent is a wrapper over the next systems:
+LockOnTargetComponent gives the Owner(Player) an ability to find a Target and store it.
+Wraps next systems:
  *	Target storage (*TargetingHelperComponent* and *Socket*).
 Synchronized with the server.
  *	Processing the input.
 Processed locally.
  *	**TargetHandler** subobject - used for Target handling (find, switch, maintenance).
 Processed locally.
- *	**RotationMode** subobject - used to get the rotation for the Control/Owner rotation.
-Mostly processed locally.
+ *  **Modules** - piece of functionality that can be dynamically added/removed.

 ### **TargetingHelperComponent**
-Used by the *LockOnTargetComponent* to capture and provide specific information about the Target.
+Represents the Target that the *LockOnTargetComponent* can capture in addition to a specified *Socket*.
+Has all component's benefits and acts like a Target specific storage.

 # Features